purpleteam-mike/insider-threat-simulation-and-proposal/README.md

-# 🥸 Insider Threat SIMULATION (14-Day Log)
+# 🥸 Insider Threat SIMULATIONS

-This repository contains a 14-day simulation in which I documented real-world vulnerabilities OBSERVED in a healthcare-adjacent workplace environment.
-The entries focus on **physical security**, **compliance awareness**, and **human behavior risks** commonly overlooked in HIPAA-regulated spaces.
+This repository contains multiple observational simulations.
+I documented real-world vulnerabilities OBSERVED in a work place environment.
+The entries focus on **physical security**, **compliance awareness**, and **human behavior risks** commonly overlooked in the work force.

 The purpose of this project was to strengthen my ability to: